markjoshwel/pymtheg/README.md

 curl https://raw.githubusercontent.com/markjoshwel/pymtheg/main/termux-url-opener -o $HOME/bin/termux-url-opener
 ```

+**Notes:**

+- This assumes you have no `$HOME/bin/termux-url-opener` script.
+If you do, you may have
+ to tailer the following instructions to work with your current setup.

+- This also assumes that you already have a folder named `pymtheg` in the `Movies`
+  folder of your internal storage, and that you have already ran `termux-setup-storage`
+  to allow access of your internal storage from within Termux.
+If not, simply adjust the
+  script shown above accordingly.

-If you did not install pymtheg through pip, change `pymtheg` to the path leading to
+- If you did not install pymtheg through pip, change `pymtheg` to the path leading to
   `pymtheg.py`, such as `~/scripts/pymtheg.py`.

-If you have a copy of the repo and use Poetry, change `pymtheg` to `poetry run pymtheg`.
+- If you have a copy of the repo and use Poetry, change `pymtheg` to
-However do add a line before the pymtheg invocation to change directories to the
+  `poetry run pymtheg`.
+However do add a line before the pymtheg invocation to change
-repository root or else the `poetry run` invocation will fail.
+  directories to the repository root or else the `poetry run` invocation will fail.

-Dont forget to `chmod +x` the script after writing.
+- Dont forget to `chmod +x` the script after writing!

 ## Usage